Alcohol treatment options

 Our services in Scotland

 We don’t prescribe any medication at our Scottish services, but we work closely with partners in the NHS.
-We will make sure you can access any prescribing and other health services you need to reach your goals.
+We will make sure you can access any prescribing and other health services you need to achieve your goals.

 Find your local service